c-holtermann/pubmed_anthroplot/README.md

 ToDo
 ====
-The term for anthroposophic medicine includes a lot of publications that are not directly related to anthroposophic medicien.
+The term for anthroposophic medicine includes a lot of publications that are not directly related to anthroposophic medicine.
 It needs to be refined.

 3 plots
 =======